twistedatrocity/SWGAide-NGE/SWGAide_README.txt

 2) galaxies at which you have a character, or have had
 3) files such as aliases, macros, and notes files

-You can only see characters who have saved mails.
+SWGAide tries to find all characters, however sometimes it can only find characters who have saved mails.
 To be able to read game-mails in SWGAide you must, in-game and for each character, execute the command,

     /mailsave